arcticleo/reso_syndication_legacy/README.md

 	$ rake reso:seed

-You might want to populate the database with an example listing:
+Populate the database with an example listing:

-	$ rake reso:process
+	$ rake reso:import

-Alternatively, if you have an XML data file in the RETS syndication format, you can import it by specifying the absolute path to it:
+This will download and install an example listing in the RESO format, as provided by ListHub, the largest US listing syndicator.
+The information needed is populated by the seed task through the Import model.
+If you want to add your own import, you would open the console and create an import:

+   > Import.create(token: 'myimport', name: 'My Import', source_url: 'http://somewebsite.com/myfeed.xml')

+You would then import it by passing the token value to the import rake task:

-	$ rake reso:process[/Users/medlund/Downloads/somefile.xml]
+  $ rake reso:import[myimport]

 ## Usage